AMSAT-NA/PacSatFSKBoard/NOTES.md

   help.
 To get it out, you have to let the board warm up a little then bring the voltage down and back up until it works.

+* The board draws a lot more power than it should.
+Something in the power section got messed up, it appears.

 # TODO

+Change the part number for the MRAM chips.
+The ones on the boards now are 1.8V chips.
+Surprisingly, they work just fine, but we need to get the right chips on there eventually.
+Right part number is AS3016204-0108X0PSAY.

 The power input pins are a little inconvenient, it would have been better if I had used a standard 2-pin connector instead of two